 Queen beds work best in master bedrooms that are 12 by 12 feet, however, anything above 10 feet by 10 feet should be fine.
 Anything smaller could make it hard for you to maneuver around your bed, especially if you have lots of furniture.

-Full beds are usually preferred for single sleepers.
-The width of a full bed is 53 inches, leaving about 26.5 inches per sleeper if you were to share the bed.
-For many, that’s not enough room and you would most likely be touching.
+Full beds are best for single sleepers.
+Full mattresses are 53 inches wide — for many couples, that’s not enough room, and you would most likely be touching.

 If you’re a couple who likes to cuddle, a full could work for you.
 However, a full is generally not recommended for couples who like to sleep with pets or share the bed with children.

-If you’re tall, move around a lot when you sleep or just like to sprawl out, then a queen is a better choice.
+If you’re tall, move around a lot when you sleep or just like to sprawl out, then a queen is likely a better choice.
 However, a queen is also ideal for two sleepers.
-With a width of 60 inches, the queen bed offers about 30 inches per sleeper, which is typically more than enough room to fit two comfortably.
+With a width of 60 inches, there’s typically more than enough room to fit two comfortably.

-If you’re looking to fill a guest room, opt for a full-sized bed.
-They are less expensive while still providing a decent amount of space for single sleepers.
-They are also easier to move around if you plan on relocating in the next year or so.
+Are you looking for a bed to fill a guest room?
+Then opt for a full bed.
+They’re less expensive while still providing a decent amount of space for single sleepers.
+They’re also easier to move around if you plan on relocating in the next year or so.